open-telemetry/opentelemetry-python/docs/getting-started.rst

 * aggregate metrics or traces across multiple services, running on multiple hosts.

-To enable a broad range of aggregation strategies, opentelemetry offers an `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_: a flexible application that can consume trace and metric information, can export to multiple final backends, and even to another opentelemetry-collector, enabling a broad range of architectures.
+To enable a broad range of aggregation strategies, opentelemetry offers an `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_: a flexible application that can consume trace and metric information, can export to multiple final backends, and even to another ``opentelemetry-collector``, enabling a broad range of architectures.

 To see how this works in practice, let's start an opentelemetry collector locally.
 Write the following file: